allenporter/ical/DESIGN.md

 The ical library uses [pyparsing](https://github.com/pyparsing/pyparsing) to create a very simple gammar for rfc5545, converting the individual lines of an ics file (called "contentlines") into a structured `ParseResult` object which has a dictionary of fields.
-The library then iterates through each line to build a stack to manage components and subcomponents, parses individual properties and parameters associated with the active component, then returns a `ParsedComponent` which contains other components and properties.
+The ical library then iterates through each contentline and builds a stack to manage components and subcomponents, parses individual properties and parameters associated with the active component, then returns a `ParsedComponent` which contains other components and properties.
 At this point we have a tree of components and properties, but have not yet interpreted the meaning.

 The data model is parsed using [pydantic](https://github.com/samuelcolvin/pydantic) and has parsing and validation rules for each type of data.
 That is, the library